chiselstrike/chiselstrike/docusaurus/README.md

-# Website
+# ChiselStrike docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+These docs are built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+## Adding more docs

+Just add the Markdown in the `./docs` folder.

+It's important to add `slug: /` to the top of the markdown file that you want to use as home.
+Right now is `./docs/intro`

 ### Installation